Group-26-COP4655/LibraryApp/README.md

       ```

    * Book Screen
-      * (Create/POST) Add a new row to the 'Bookmark' table
+      * (Update/PUT) Append a 'Bookmark' object to the 'Bookmarks' array
       [Create basic snippets for each Parse network request] (picture here)
-      * (Delete) Delete a row from the 'Bookmark' table
+      * (Update/PUT) Remove a 'Bookmark' object from the 'Bookmarks' array
       [Create basic snippets for each Parse network request] (picture here)

    * Selection Screen